Postdoctoral Fellowships in Psychology

 Research Training

-With 50% time devoted to research, the fellow will be an integrated member of a thriving research program, including a NIH-funded clinical trial to evaluate a behavioral intervention for teens and their parents, the GROW Project (Gluten-Free Resilience and Overall Wellness) and a new DEI study investigating inequities in celiac disease screening and treatment.
+With 50% time devoted to research, the fellow will be an integrated member of a thriving research program, including a NIH-funded clinical trial to evaluate a behavioral intervention for teens and their parents, the GROW Project (Gluten-Free Resilience and Overall Wellness).
 The fellow will serve as an interventionist for the GROW Project and will assist with conducting interviews and assessments for data collection.
 Opportunities for training will include intervention delivery, telehealth-based research strategies, and qualitative and quantitative analyses.
 The fellow is encouraged to contribute to manuscripts, presentations and grant-writing as well as pursue an independent research project based on interest, such as health disparities in screening and access to care, and risk and protective factors for emotional distress and nonadherence.

 Professional Development